kymb0/IoT/boot_process/readme.md

 ## 2 important things to remember:
-bootrom comde supports talking to mmc sd cards and the FAT filesystem
+bootrom code supports talking to mmc sd cards and the FAT filesystem